Greensboro Transit Agency operates fixed route bus service:

 Passengers may board or exit a GTA bus at any clearly marked GTA stop or shelter and at the J. Douglas Galyon Depot, 236-C E. Washington St. in downtown Greensboro.

 GTA service is called "pay enter."
 As you board the bus, drop exact cash fare ($1.50) into the farebox or swipe your pass or transfer through the farebox.
 As you take your seat, please leave the front seats for seniors or passengers with disabilities.
 Occupy only one seat, and place purses, packages and other personal items safely at your feet within your seat area.

-To signal the bus to stop at a GTA bus stop or shelter, pull down on the cord located directly over the window or push the vertical strip on the side of the window.
+To signal the bus to stop at a GTA bus stop or shelter, pull down on the cord located directly over the window, or push the horizontal strip or button.
 Signal for the vehicle to stop as you approach your desired shelter or stop.
 If you are uncertain about your stop location, ask your operator.
 He or she will assist you.

 Rider Rules and Courtesy

 - Animals – Only trained guide and service animals assisting persons with disabilities are permitted on GTA vehicles.
 Please see GTA Service Animal Policy below.

 - Baby Strollers – Strollers should be folded and stowed away safely on the vehicle.